Purdue Boilermakers: Rivalries

-Purdue's main rivals are the Indiana University Hoosiers, against whom the Purdue football team plays annually for the Old Oaken Bucket.
+Purdue shares an all-sports rivalry with Indiana University Hoosiers, against whom the Purdue football team plays annually for the Old Oaken Bucket.
 The Purdue football team also competes against the Fighting Irish from the University of Notre Dame for the Shillelagh Trophy and the University of Illinois Fighting Illini for the Purdue Cannon trophy.
 They historically competed against the University of Chicago Maroons, but that rivalry ended when Chicago abolished its original football program in 1939.

 Athletic bands

 Purdue's Band was formed in 1886 and named the 'All-American' Marching Band in 1935.
 The AAMB has made 99 consecutive appearances as the host band for the Indianapolis 500.
 The AAMB performs at all home football games where they play the university fight songs, Hail Purdue! being the most famous, and other songs ranging from jazz to rock.

 Gold and Black Sound (GABS) is the athletic band for women's basketball.
 They are among the largest pep bands in the country, with more than 250 members.

 Boiler Brass is the athletic band for men's basketball.

 Boiler Box Band is the athletic band for the volleyball team.